InRule/DMNModeler/doc/DMNModels.md

 #### Questions to ask
 1. Brainstorm and/or journey map your business process.
 What aspects of this journey (or business process) should be automated with a decision?
 The decision should solve a specific automation problem.
 2. Explore all of the aspects of the candidate decisions and examine if they have sub-decisions (dependent decisions).
 If you have a couple in mind, then let's model those.
-Start a new irAuthor DMN Model and begin the design by dragging decisions identified so far and put an identification label on each.
+Start a new irAuthor DMN model and begin the design by dragging decisions identified so far and put an identification label on each.
 3. Once you have a couple of decisions on the canvas, it's time to think about data.
 Data are represented as inputs in DMN.
 See if you can establish which field-level data is required to drive the decisions you are thinking about.
 4. Now connect your decisions to each other.
 The entry-point decision should be at the top while dependent decisions connect from below.
 The lowest-level decisions should have the inputs (data) connected to them.
 Once your shapes are connected, you have a valid DRD.
 5. If you want to specify which decisions are public versus private, you can add the decision service shape to your canvas.
 Place the entry point decision in the top portion and dependent decisions in the lower portion.
 Inputs remain outside of the decision service shape.